curioustorvald/Terrarum/README.md

     - Working copy of IntelliJ IDEA from JetBrains s.r.o., community edition is okay to use.

 * Required libraries are included in the repository.

+## The Engine ##

+The Engine is custom built to suit the needs most.
+Following list is our aims:

+* Reasonable performance on vast world, on JVM
+    - At least better than Notch's codes...

+* Thread scalability
+    - Multithreaded environments are commonplace in this era; even in the Intel Pentium G. We aim to introduce performance boost by supporting multithreads, without the limitation of threads count.

+* Lightweight physics solver, as light as we need
+    - This game is not exactly a physics toy, albeit some could add the fun; see how physics works well on field exploration in _The Legend of Zelda: Breath of the Wild_.
+    - Currently implemented: gravity (NOT artificial), friction, buoyancy (WIP), air/fluid density and termination velocity
+    - Planned: artificial gravitation, wind, joints

+* Cellular Automata fluid simulation
+    - It should be enough — period.

+Because of this, we just couldn't use solutions out there.
+For example, Tiled is too slow and has large memory footprint for our vast world; we can't use JBox2d nor Dyn4j as we don't need any sophisticated physics simulation, and can't use them anyway as we have literally _millions_ of rigid bodies (tiles) and actors.
+(Trivia: we _do_ use Dyn4j's Vector2 class)

 ## Contribution guidelines ##